An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 This institution evolved into the Ethical Culture Fieldston School, continuing its commitment to progressive, ethical education.
 Its transformation symbolizes a significant phase in New York City's educational reform and mirrors the city's broader social and cultural shifts during that era.

-1878: On October 27, the Manhattan Savings Institution in New York City was the site of a notorious robbery.
+1878: The Manhattan Savings Institution in New York City was the site of a notorious robbery on October 27.
 This event is particularly significant in the history of 19th-century American crime for its scale and the level of planning involved.
 The robbers executed a well-orchestrated plan that resulted in a substantial loss of funds, making it one of the era's most infamous bank heists.

 The impact of this robbery on New York City was multifaceted.
 It exposed the vulnerabilities in the security measures of financial institutions at the time, leading to significant changes in banking security protocols.
 This event also captured the public's imagination and became a part of New York City's historical narrative, reflecting the challenges of urban life and the evolving nature of crime in the late 19th century.